Products - about our underwear

 Can I mend my underwear?

 Yes!
 Increasing the lifespan of clothing is one of the best ways to reduce its overall environmental impact, so we’d highly recommend repairing small faults that emerge in your underwear with age.
-We’ve got some great resources on this - check out our blog post on some great mending ideas and solutions!
+We’ve got some great resources on this - check out our blog post on some great mending ideas.

 How should I dispose of my old Y.O.U underwear – once it’s passed the mending stage?